lorepieri8/ai-techniques/README.md

 ---

 ### Random Forest (Supervised Learning)
-*Superpower*: Classification and regression with little data preparation.
+*Superpower*: Classification and regression with little data preparation for tabular data.

 *How hard*: Easy.